Home Blog Data Storage In Healthcare

 Forbes council member Nick Culbertson states that the volume of data generated by the healthcare industry skyrockets.
 According to the estimate, medical information will take up roughly a third part of all the data generated by 2025.

 The huge amount of data can be a source of useful insights.
 It can help automate health monitoring and find treatment methods.
-Meanwhile, medical data is highly-sensitive, so it should be safely transferred, processed, and stored.
+Meanwhile, medical data is highly sensitive, so it should be safely transferred, processed, and stored.

 Medical data is a type of information obtained by a hospital, medical center, or other types of healthcare organizations from a patient.
 It may imply information about a patient’s health condition, discovered diseases, prescribed medication, lab and test results, etc.